 MSOTA, the University award winning organization, stands for the Misericordia Student Occupational Therapy Association!
 One of the most active and service-oriented clubs on campus, MSOTA has a long list of activities including service projects and fundraising events to benefit local community and non-profit organizations.
 MSOTA holds service projects and fundraisers to benefit the Special Olympics, Ruth's Place, Relay for Life and the CEO Food Bank among others.

 Dr. Dawn Evans is the MSOTA club advisor.

 MSOTA members and Dr. Dawn Evans at the David A. Evans Color run!

 MSOTA OT Month Speaker Night

 Misericordia University’s Psi Chapter of Pi Theta Epsilon earned the Most Valuable Player Award and placed fourth in the nation as part of the national St. Catherine Challenge that raises money for the American Occupational Therapy Foundation’s research grants.

 PI Theta Epsilon conducted these additional fund raising and service projects in 2015-2016:

-Autism Speaks U is a newly founded club at Misericordia!
-The club's main objective is to spread awareness, and educate others about autism.
-Autism Speaks U holds meetings, runs fundraisers, and hosts events around campus in order to meet their objectives of raising awareness and educating others!
+Cougars for Autism Awareness club's main objective is to spread awareness, and educate others about autism.
+They hold meetings, runs fundraisers, and hosts events around campus in order to meet their objectives of raising awareness and educating others!